 Clearing offers you a chance to find a full time undergraduate course to start this September.
-Almost 68,000 students found their university place through Clearing in 2017, so you wouldn’t be alone in exploring your options.
+Thousands of students find their university place in clearing every year, so you wouldn’t be alone in exploring your options.

-Clearing starts from the beginning of July each year.
-If you have your exam results you can apply straight away, however you might need to wait until A Level or GCSE Results Day in August to be able to apply.
+Clearing opens from the beginning of July each year.
+If you have your exam results you can apply straight away, however you might need to wait until A Level results day on Thursday 17 August 2023 to be able to apply.
 We advise you to research your course options early though so that you are prepared when A Level Results Day arrives.

 When does Clearing end?